frontity/docs/docs/getting-started/quick-start-guide.md

 By default, `state.source.url` is set to `https://test.frontity.org/` (our demo WordPress site) but you can set this property to any valid URL pointing to a WordPress site.

 {% hint style="info" %}
-Setting `state.source.url` will be enough for most WordPress installations and plans.
-For specific use cases check the guide [*Setting the URL of the WordPress data source*](https://docs.frontity.org/guides/setting-url-wordpress-source-data)
+Setting `state.source.url` should be sufficient for most WordPress.org installations and WordPress.com plans.
+For specific use cases check the guide [*Setting the URL of the WordPress data source*](https://docs.frontity.org/guides/setting-url-wordpress-source-data).
 {% endhint %}

 > Your site at `http://localhost:3000` won't auto-update with this change as auto-updates only occur with changes to files in the packages directory, so you will need to manually refresh the page in your browser.